MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 >*Applies to: Azure Information Protection, Windows Server 2012, Windows Server 2012 R2*

-After you have installed and configured the RMS connector, you can use the following methods and information to help you monitor the connector and your organization’s use of the Azure Rights Management service from Azure Information Protection.
+After you install and configure the RMS connector, you can use the following methods and information to help you monitor the connector and your organization’s use of the Azure Rights Management service from Azure Information Protection.

 ## Application event log entries

 The RMS connector uses the Application event log to record entries for the **Microsoft RMS connector**.

+For example, Information events such as:

+- ID 1000 confirm that the connector service has started

+- ID 1002 when a server successfully connects to the RMS connector
+-
-For example, Information events such as ID 1000 confirm that the connector service has started, ID 1002 when a server successfully connects to the RMS connector, and ID 1004 each time the list of authorized accounts (each account is listed) is downloaded to the connector.
+- ID 1004 each time the list of authorized accounts (each account is listed) is downloaded to the connector

 If you have not configured the connector to use HTTPS, expect to see a Warning ID 2002 that a client is using a non-secure (HTTP) connection.

-If the connector fails to connects to the Azure Rights Management service, you will most likely see Error 3001.
-For example, this might be as a result of a DNS problem or lack of Internet access for one or more servers running the RMS connector.
+If the connector fails to connect to the Azure Rights Management service, you will most likely see Error 3001.
+For example, this connection failure might be as a result of a DNS problem or lack of Internet access for one or more servers running the RMS connector.

 > [!TIP]
 > When RMS connector servers can't connect to Azure Rights Management service, web proxy configurations are often the reason.

-As with all event log entries, drill into the message for more details.
+As with all event log entries, drill in to the message for more details.

 In addition to checking the event log when you first deploy the connector, check for warnings and errors on an ongoing basis.
-For example, the connector might be working as expected initially, but other administrators might change dependent configurations.
+The connector might be working as expected initially, but other administrators might change dependent configurations.
 For example, another administrator changes the web proxy server configuration so that RMS connector servers can no longer access the Internet (Error 3001) or removes a computer account from a group that you specified as authorized to use the connector (Warning 2001).

 ### Event log IDs and descriptions